go-gorm/gorm/gitbook/docs/themes/README.md

 Since version 3.0.0, GitBook can be easily themed.
 Books are using by default the [theme-default](https://github.com/GitbookIO/theme-default).

-The theme to use is specified in the [book's configuration](../config.md) using key `theme`.

 > **Caution**: Custom theming can block some plugins from working correctly.

 ### Structure of a theme

-A theme is a folder containing templates and assets.
+A theme is a plugin containing templates and assets.
 All the templates are optionnal, since theme are always extending the default theme.

 | Folder | Description |
 | -------- | ----------- |